nuar-dev/nuar-dev.github.io/content/en/pages/about.md

 > — <cite>Ernest Hemingway</cite>
 {{< /sidequote >}}

 I work where technology and business meet.
 I turn complex matters into clear decisions.
 I listen, ask the necessary questions, and align goals to measurable outcomes.
 Requirements become prioritized backlogs, assumptions become testable hypotheses, and roadmaps become releases.
-I translate between domain language and engineering—precise, candid, pragmatic.
+I translate between domain language and engineering-precise, candid, pragmatic.
 Analysis is my tool; transparency is my style.
 I make data-informed decisions and refine them with feedback.
-I treat tension as a signal: I create shared mental models of processes, interfaces, and risks—and ensure teams share them.
+I treat tension as a signal: I create shared mental models of processes, interfaces, and risks - and ensure teams share them.
 In the end, impact is what counts: that users understand, teams deliver reliably, and systems remain stable.
 For that, I bring structure, empathy, and a dash of dry humor.

 ---